NatBat92/guild-wars-2-forum/README.md

 - Used to notify the user that the current URL path returns no content.

-- Improves the user experience by providing feedback after an error, rather than leaving them to become confused.
+- Improves the user experience by providing feedback after an error, rather than showing a blank page with no context.

 ![edit image](src/assets/readme/page-not-found.jpg)

 ## Future Features

-- Create a rating system to the posts.
+- Create a rating system for the posts, this will allow users to rate posts from 1 to 5, allowing other users to be able to filter on the rating of the posts.

-- Create the option for someone to reply to someone else's comment
+- Create the option for other users to reply to another users comment.

-- add email validation to profiles to make them more secure
+- Add email validation to the profiles to make the user accounts more secure.

 ## Manual Testing